albertvila/dotfiles/README.md

 - Create a --force flag that removes the ~/.dotfiles and then continues with the setup
 - Instead of zsh gradle plugin check and use https://github.com/gradle/gradle-completion
 - Be able to install npm modules https://www.leeboonstra.com/developer/mac-osx-how-to-install-jshint-to-the-commandline-sublime-text-with-node/
+- Check the chequegourmet page every day and send a notification with the pending amount (osascript -e 'display notification "Hello world!" with title "Hi!" sound name "default"')